MSafuyeva/INF6027_INTRO_TO_DATA_SCIENCE/README.md

 notebooks/: R Notebooks for data analysis and modelling.
 README.md: Project overview and instructions.
 # Research Questions
-1. How effectively can logistic regression classify stock movements ("buy" or "not to buy") based on engineered financial features?
+1.How effectively can logistic regression classify stock movements ("buy" or "not to buy") based on engineered financial features?
-2. How do feature selection methods, such as information value and multicollinearity handling, improve the model's predictive accuracy?
+2.How does feature selection, including information value analysis and multicollinearity reduction, influence the predictive accuracy and overall performance of stock classification models?
-3. Which financial indicators exhibit the strongest predictive power for stock movements, and how are these indicators distributed across different sectors?
+3.Which financial indicators exhibit the strongest predictive power for stock movements?
-4. How does the predictive performance of linear models Logistic Regression compare with non-linear models XGBoost for forecasting stock price variation and classification?
+4.How does the predictive performance of linear models, such as Logistic Regression, compare to non-linear models like XGBoost in forecasting stock price variations and classification?
 # Methodology
 # Data Preprocessing
 Handling missing values using median imputation.